 Then the problem is

-We assume that the columns of \(A\) are linearly independent, which is typically the case with real data.
+We assume that the columns of \(A\) are linearly independent, which is often the case with real data (unless there is an algebraic relationship between some columns).
 The normal equations are then

 NUMERICAL CORNER: We test our least-squares method on simulated data.
 This has the advantage that we know the truth.